Secure CheckoutPersonal information is secured with SSL technology.

-Compostable Polymer Materials, Second Edition, deals with the environmentally important family of polymers designed to be disposed of in industrial and municipal compost facilities.
-The book covers the entire spectrum of preparation, properties, degradation and environmental issues related to compostable polymers, emphasizing recent studies concerning composability and ecotoxicological assessment of polymer materials, important issues from an ecological perspective, and their thermal behaviors.
-As environmental concerns and legislative measures taken in different regions of the world make composting an increasingly attractive route for the disposal of redundant polymers, this book details the evolution of the science over the past decade.
+Compostable Polymer Materials, Second Edition, deals with the environmentally important family of polymers designed to be disposed of in industrial and municipal compost facilities after their useful life.
+These compostable plastics undergo degradation and leave no visible, distinguishable, or toxic residue.
+Environmental concerns and legislative measures taken in different regions of the world make composting an increasingly attractive route for the disposal of redundant polymers.

-> - Provides a comprehensive study of the composting process
+- Provides a comprehensive study of the composting process

-> - Details methods of compost preparation, including properties, processing and applications
+- Details methods of compostable polymers preparation, including properties, processing and applications

-> Scientists working at the intersection of chemistry and materials science as well as in the fields of ecology and environmental science.
+Scientists working at the intersection of chemistry and materials science as well as in the fields of ecology and environmental science.
 Also suitable for third year undergraduates, graduates, and post-docs

 2. Compostable Polymer Materials – Definitions, Structure, and Methods of Preparation